Resources / Transition to College

 You might think that you and your roommate will or should be best friends to have a good living experience.
 Whether you choose your roommate or go random, the reality is, you just may not click or may not be compatible.
 While some roommates become good friends or even best friends, many do not.
 You do not have to be friends with your roommate, but you can still have a good relationship with your roommate, where you respect each other’s space and privacy – and communicate rules if needed.
 However, don’t worry if you and your roommate are not friends because there are so many opportunities to make friends outside your dorm room, whether it is with other students in your dorm, classes, clubs and extracurricular activities.

 While many students enter college thinking “My college life will be perfect” or “College will be the best four years of my life” because of how social media, popular culture, or others portray the college experience, in reality, this is not at all true.
 No college experience is perfect, and most students face many of the same challenges at some point in their four years.
-College can be a challenging but also rewarding and memorable experience.
+College can be a challenging experience but also rewarding and memorable.
 Hopefully, this article has dispelled some of the common college myths and will make you feel a little bit better about the next exciting four years of your life.